Angelo State University: Safety and security

 Sixteen emergency call boxes are strategically spread across campus.
 In the case of an emergency and the need for immediate assistance, all calls are routed directly to the Angelo State Police Department.
 In addition Angelo State has a "Lifeline App" for IPhone or Android made available free of charge.
 It can be used for distress calls or with use of a hands-free timer that will send for help if not deactivated.
 GPS location can be used to instantly send ASU Police to that location.
 The Angelo State University Police Department employs 14 full-time police officers, all certified state peace officers, with the same qualifications and powers that municipal police departments deploy.
 They patrol the campus 24 hours/day, 365 days/year.
 The ASU alert system sends out messages to all campus emails and cell phones registered through the system in the case of any campus or regional emergency.

 Student life

-In accordance with its mission as a residential campus, over 100 student organizations play an important role in the social scene at Angelo State.
-Some of these include national Greek fraternities and sororities, such as Lambda Chi Alpha, Kappa Sigma, Alpha Sigma Phi, Pi Kappa Alpha, Alpha Phi Omega, Kappa Delta Rho, Delta Sigma Pi, Delta Zeta, and Sigma Kappa, as well as numerous academic and professional organizations, boards and councils, honor societies, religious organizations, special interest organizations, and intramural sports.
+There are several fraternities and sororities on campus.
+Honor societies, religious organizations, and sports teams abound.

 The Houston Harte University Center serves students' recreational and community needs.
 For student recreation, it offers multiple pool, ping pong, and air hockey tables, ample couch and student meeting areas.
 The center has eight different dining options including Starbucks, Chick-fil-A, and Subway.
 It also houses the Student Credit Union, the Campus Bookstore and USPS Post Office.

-The University Center for Human Performance features indoor basketball courts, four racquetball courts, an indoor elevated jogging track, an indoor rock-climbing gym, hardwood floor multipurpose rooms for fitness/aerobic classes, locker rooms and shower facilities for student use, an indoor pool and a state-of-the-art two-story gym with large windows facing out towards the university mall.